okta/okta-signin-widget/README.md

 ### Additions in the success callback

 - `response.status` is `IDP_DISCOVERY` when the authentication needs to be done agaist 3rd party IdP.
 - `res.idpDiscovery.redirectToIdp` is a function that is used for redirecting to relative path of the 3rd party IdP.
-It **has to** be same as **idpDiscovery.requestContext**.
+This function takes one parameter which is the **idpDiscovery.requestContext**.

 ## OpenID Connect